 This is part of the Microsoft Office suite of programmes and can be accessed through Microsoft Office 365 or through the Teams app on an iPad or other device.
 Children will need their school login details to access this.
-All children in Reception to Year 6 already have a login and password.
+All children in Reception to Year 6 already have a login and password and this can be found in their school planners.